 Radiographic Inspection

 This technique is adaptable to various situations.
 It uses gamma rays or x-rays to inspect the interior of welds.
-The setup is simple and fast, presenting a vivid picture of defects on the screen of the x-ray machine.
+The setup is simple and fast, presenting a vivid picture of defects on the screen of the X-ray machine.

 How to Distinguish Between Weld Discontinuity and Weld Defects

 Weld discontinuities are interruptions in the normal flow of a weldment’s structure.
-This may either be in the parent metal or the weld metal, and they occur due to wrong welding methods or welding patterns.
+This may either be in the parent metal or the weld metal, and they occur due to wrong welding methods or patterns.
 These irregularities often differ from desired weld bead sizes, shapes, and intended quality.
 They can also be internal or external.

 The following points distinguish welding defects from discontinuities: